Invariant measures concentrated on countable structures: Existence of invariant measures

 \begin{definition} Let $\PP$ be a Borel $L$-structure and let $m$ be a probability measure on $\Reals$.
 Suppose $T$ is a countable pithy $\Pi_2$ theory of $\Lwow(L)$.
 We say that the pair $(\PP, m)$ \defn{witnesses $T$} if for every sentence $(\forall \xx)(\exists y)\psi(\xx,y) \in T$, and for every tuple $\aa \in \PP$ such that $|\aa| = |\xx|$, we have either \begin{itemize} \item[\emph{(i)}] \quad $\PP \models \psi(\aa,b)$ for some $b\in\aa$, or \item[\emph{(ii)}] \quad $m\bigl(\{ b \in \PP \st \PP \models \psi(\aa,b)\}\bigr ) > 0$. \end{itemize} We say that \defn{$\PP$ strongly witnesses $T$} when, for every nondegenerate probability measure $m$ on $\Reals$, the pair $(\PP,m)$ witnesses $T$. \end{definition}

-Intuitively, the two possibilities \emph{(i)} and \emph{(ii)} say that witnesses for $(\exists y) \psi(\aa,y)$ are easy to find: either an internal witness already exists among the parameters $\aa$, or else witnesses are plentiful elsewhere in the structure $\PP$, according to $m$.
-The notion of strongly witnessing simply allows us to work without keeping track of a measure $m$.
-In fact, when we build structures $\PP$ that strongly witness a theory, in \S\ref{construction}, we will be even more concrete, by declaring entire intervals to be external witnesses.
+Intuitively, the two possibilities \emph{(i)} and \emph{(ii)} say that witnesses for $(\exists y) \psi(\aa,y)$ are easy to find: Either an internal witness already exists among the parameters $\aa$, or else witnesses are plentiful elsewhere in the structure $\PP$, according to $m$.

+Strong witnesses simply allow us to work without keeping track of a measure $m$.
+In fact, when we build structures $\PP$ that strongly witness a theory, in \S\ref{construction}, we will be more concrete, by declaring entire intervals to be external witnesses.

 These definitions generalize two of the key notions in \cite{MR2724668}.
 Let $L_G$ be the language of graphs.
 A \emph{universal measurable graph} $(X,m,E)$ as defined in \cite[Definition~3]{MR2724668} roughly corresponds to a Borel $L_G$-structure $(X,E)$ with vertex set $X$ and edge relation $E$ for which $((X,E), m)$ witnesses the theory of the Rado graph $\Rado$.
 A \emph{topologically universal graph} $(X,E)$ as defined in \cite[Definition~4]{MR2724668} roughly corresponds to a Borel $L_G$-structure that strongly witnesses the theory of $\Rado$ by virtue of entire intervals being witnesses.
-The following results in \S\ref{WitnessesT} are inspired directly by Petrov and Vershik's constructions.
+Theorem~\ref{BorelLStructuresWitnessingTLeadToInvariantMeasures} and Corollary~\ref{stronglywitnessingcorollary} below are inspired directly by Petrov and Vershik's constructions.

-We will use (continuum-sized) Borel $L$-structures strongly witnessing a theory $T$ to produce random \emph{countable} structures that satisfy $T$ almost surely.
-However, we first note that the property of strongly witnessing is powerful enough to ensure that the Borel $L$-structure is itself a model of $T$.
+We will use (continuum-sized) samplable Borel $L$-structures strongly witnessing a countable pithy $\Pi_2$ theory $T$ to produce random \emph{countable} structures that satisfy $T$ almost surely.
+However, we first note that the property of strongly witnessing such a $T$ is powerful enough to ensure that a samplable Borel $L$-structure is itself a model of $T$.